 There were a number of worksheets throughout the book to facilitate the creation of your own focused character backstory.
 I would have loved it if these worksheets were available for download.
 I believe Focused Backstory is a good craft book to add to every writer’s stash.

 I received a copy of Focused Backstory from Celebrate Lit; a positive review was not required.
+Get your copy of Focused Backstory today.

 About Focused Backstory